RGB-WG/rgb.tech/content/docs/other.md

 * ### Contractum

-  Contractum is declarative programming language for smart contracts.
+  Contractum is a declarative programming language for smart contracts.

   <a href="https://www.contractum.org" class="button button-secondary" target="_blank">Contractum website</a>